dlukes/kudlanka/README.md

 Remove done parameter from SegAssign API, make it a settable user property instead...?

+## Production setup

+- couldn't get setting `APPLICATION_ROOT` to work -- probably some problems in the config of the Apache2 proxy?
+- defined a `k()` function instead, which is used to set a specified URL prefix wherever necessary in the app, i.e.:
+  - server-side: for all routes
+  - client-side: inside the `<base>` tag of html templates

+## User registration

+Bare views for registration provided by Flask Security are available by uncommenting the appropriate config lines, but we don't actually want just anyone to be able to register.
+Just fire up the `mongo kudlanka` shell and add users manually with `db.user.insert({email: "username", password:
+"password"})`.
+The password will be automatically hashed on first login.

 # Name

 Manuální disambiguace → mandis → mantis religiosa → kudlanka